-If the monitor stops functioning, you can press and hold \bigcup for approximately 6 seconds to allow the hardware to completely cycle off and to reset the monitor configuration settings to the last saved default power-up configuration.
-The button is located on the side of the monitor.
+If the monitor stops functioning, you can press and hold 6 for approximately 6 seconds to allow the hardware to completely cycle off and to reset the monitor configuration settings to the last saved default power-up configuration.
+The button is located on the side of the monitor and on the front of the wall system.

-CAUTION Do not use a long press of \mathcal{U} to power down the monitor when it is functioning normally.
+CAUTION Do not use a long press of $\swarrow$ to power down the monitor or wall system when it is functioning normally.
 You will lose patient data and configuration settings.